 • Benefits broker fees: moved to a flat-fee structure, saving $36K vs. percentage-of-premium model

-These weren't theoretical savings.
-We executed every renegotiation before going to market so the buyer's QoE could verify the new run-rate from actual invoices.
+These aren't theoretical savings.
+The renegotiations are executed before going to market so the buyer's QoE can verify the new run-rate from actual invoices.
 That's the difference between a "projected synergy" (which buyers discount heavily) and a "demonstrated cost reduction" (which flows straight through to EBITDA).

 The EBITDA Bridge

-Here's how the numbers moved from what the buyer would have seen to what we ultimately defended:
+Here is how the numbers move from what the buyer would have seen to what is ultimately defended:

 Line Item Amount Notes